Vaccine Info

 June 17, 2022 - The U.S. CDC published Genetic Characterization of Novel Oral Polio Vaccine Type 2 Viruses During Initial Use Phase Under Emergency Use Listing — Worldwide, March–October 2021. nOPV2 is used to respond to poliovirus outbreaks with a comparatively low risk of generating new circulating strains.

-April 28, 2022 - The polio outbreak in Tajikistan marked the first detection of cVDPV2 in the WHO European Region and is the first cVDPV2 outbreak in the world to be declared officially closed following supplemental immunization using the nOPV2 vaccine.
+April 28, 2022 - The polio outbreak in Tajikistan marked the first detection of cVDPV2 in the WHO European Region.
+It was the first cVDPV2 outbreak in the world to be officially declared closed following supplemental immunization with the nOPV2 vaccine.

-April 7, 2022 - The WHO's Strategic Advisory Group of Experts on immunization is convening in Geneva and will review updated data on novel oral polio vaccine type 2 (nOPV2) use and recommendations on initial planning for OPV cessation.
+April 7, 2022 - The WHO's Strategic Advisory Group of Experts on Immunization is convening in Geneva to review updated data on the use of novel oral polio vaccine type 2 (nOPV2) and provide recommendations on initial planning for the cessation of OPV.
 The SAGE noted that a framework for a comprehensive analysis of nOPV2 performance is under development and requested periodic updates on the safety and genetic stability data of nOPV2.

 February 11, 2022 - The journal NPJ Vaccines published a study that concluded: The available data from a key target age group for outbreak response confirm the superior genetic and phenotypic stability of shed nOPV2 strains compared to shed Sabin-2 and suggest that nOPV2 should be associated with less paralytic disease and potentially lower risk of seeding new outbreaks.